 But even so, Francoise and Etienne didn’t have a safe place to save their money, leaving them few options in the face of unexpected expenses.
 When Francoise first heard about savings groups in November 2012, she was immediately intrigued by their focus on helping people improve their own lives.
 She joined the savings group Rukundo, meaning love, and began saving between $1.50 and $3 a month.

-After less than a year, Francoise now saves between $3.50 and $14 each month.
+After less than a year, Francoise increased that amount, saving between $3.50 and $14 each month.
 She took out a $200 loan from her group to purchase an electric sewing machine—which produces dresses much more quickly than the foot-powered machines she had been using—and to stock up on fabric, thread, and other supplies.

 In addition to financial stability, Francoise appreciates the discipleship and community she has found within her group.
 “When our group gets together, we fellowship, pray, and share God’s Word,” Francoise explains.
 “We are able to develop close relationships with each other.”

 Members of Rukundo demonstrated the fittingness of their name earlier this year when Francoise’s adopted daughter passed away suddenly for unknown health reasons.
 Overcome with grief, Francoise says the immense love and support shown by her group was a key part of the healing process.

 In the future, Francoise hopes to develop another small business she recently started: renting dishes and cutlery for events.
 She plans to use a second loan to expand her inventory.
 For her family, Francoise dreams of finishing the home she and Etienne are building—upgrading their dirt floors to concrete—and of sending all her children to school.

 Brightly patterned fabrics take the spotlight in the colorful dresses Francoise loves to sew.
 In Burundi, $20 buys enough fabric and thread to make a traditional dress for a special occasion.